Exact logic

 Higher professional indemnity premiums due to poor claims history and lack of documented systems

-The firms that never miss deadlines don’t rely on any single reminder.
-They use what I call a layered reminder system — multiple checkpoints at different intervals, with automatic escalation if nothing happens.
+Firms that rarely miss deadlines don’t rely on any single reminder.
+They use a layered reminder system — multiple checkpoints at different intervals, with automatic escalation if nothing happens.

 Here’s what that looks like in practice:

-The key insight is that the 48-hour check isn’t just a reminder — it verifies action.
+The key insight is that the 48-hour check does more than remind — it verifies action.
 It cross-references the deadline calendar with the matter’s activity log.
 If someone has filed the document or logged a relevant time entry, the alert doesn’t fire.
 If the matter has been silent, alarm bells ring.

 | Aspect | Manual Process | With Neudash |